-If the tenant had a year long lease, the lease is in effect when the tenant dies and technically continues to the end of the term of the rental agreement.
-If the tenant does have surviving family members, and had assets sufficient to warrant the opening of an estate, the estate becomes responsible for paying the rent on the residence.
+If the tenant had a year-long lease, the lease is in effect when the tenant dies and technology continues to the end of the term of the rental agreement.
+If the tenant does have surviving family members and had assets sufficient to warrant the opening of an estate, the estate becomes responsible for paying the rent on the residence.

 When next of kin are not known or can’t be found, and if the tenant didn’t have assets sufficient to warrant the opening of an estate, you ultimately are best protected by treating the premises as if they have been abandoned.
 As was noted earlier, the specific steps to take in this regard are discussed in a moment.

 If the tenant had assets and yet no next of kin is around, as the landlord of a deceased tenant, you are in the position of a creditor.
 Because you are in that position, you can file the appropriate paperwork with the court to seek the establishment of an estate, in part to deal with the lease and what is due and owing in the way of rent.
 The court will appoint an administrator to address these issues, including removing personal property from the rental property.

 While it is possible the deceased tenant may have assets warranting the establishment of an estate, even in the absence of next of kin, that is not all that likely.
 The most common scenario when a tenant dies and no next of kin is identifiable is that the landlord will proceed without the assistance or intervention of the court.

 Following the death of a tenant, a landlord has the responsibility to take steps to reasonably protect the property of the tenant located in the rental property.
 As mentioned previously, changing the locks is a desirable first step.